 The solution requires some knowledge about the characters that control how lines are displayed in a terminal, inherited from those ancient machines called typewriters.
-The line feed character (\n), also called new line, is the character that causes the cursor to go to one line below its current position in the same column, like rotating the knob on an old typewriter.
-By writing a return character before writing the bar, like so:
+The line feed character (\n), also called newline, is the character that causes the cursor to go to one line below its current position in the same column, like rotating the knob on an old typewriter.
+The return character is the character that moves the cursor back to the start of the current line.
+By writing a return character before writing the bar in effect, we make each new print instruction overwrite the previous one.
+We need to include the percentage after the bar as well.
+To write a percent sign, we need to use double percent signs: